 Sophia Wilks - Fundraising & Volunteer Coordinator

-Sophia is our newest member of staff, taking over the fundraising & volunteer coordinator role in July 2017.
+Sophia joined us as fundraising & volunteer coordinator role in July 2017.

 With a broad range of experience in fundraising and community events, Sophia will lead the small army of volunteers that Wadars relies on to raise vital funds and embrace community cohesion.

 Sophia has a love of Scouting, archery, rugby and all things adventurous.
 Sophia has an equally fun-loving Tibetan Terrier called Mako!